olipratt/swagger-conformance/examples/readme.md

 api_template = swaggerconformance.APITemplate(client)
 ```

-Now pull out the operations that will be tested, and `hypothesis` strategies for generating inputs to them.
+The next step pulls out the operations that will be tested, and creates `hypothesis` strategies for generating inputs to them.
 Here specific operations are accessed, but it's possible to just iterate through all operations in `api_template.template_operations()`.
-The value_factory generates strategies for individual data types being used - we'll just use the defaults, but the next section covers adding your own extra data types.
+The `value_factory` generates strategies for individual data types being used - we'll just use the defaults, but the next section covers adding your own extra data types.

 ```python
 # Get references to the operations we'll use for testing, and strategies for